 What is the sum of the measures of the exterior angles of a decagon?

 Polygons are closed two-dimensional figures with three or more straight lines.
 The name of a polygon is given depending on the number of sides it has.
 For example, an 8-sided polygon is called an octagon, while a 10-sided polygon is called a decagon.

-Answer: The sum of the measures of the exterior angles of a decagon is 1440.
+Answer: The sum of the exterior angles of a decagon is 360°.

 Let's understand the solution in detail.

 The sum of the exterior angles in an any polygon = 360°